MBO Partners® makes it easier for self-employed professionals and their clients to work together. A key part of that is to protect your privacy.

 Web Beacons: We may employ web beacons (also referred to as clear gifs, pixel tags, and single-pixel gifs) to track how you use the Websites or Products.
 We may also use web beacons in our emails to track which emails are opened and which links you click.

 Analytics.
-We may use data analysis tools to help us better serve our Visitors, Associates, and Clients via improved content, user experience, products, services, and revisions to our Services.
+We may use data analysis tools to help us better serve our Visitors, Contractors, and Clients via improved content, user experience, products, services, and revisions to our Services.
 This collected information may let us know which content, resources, and linked content you are accessing and viewing within the Websites or Products, as well as device type and hardware features, location, and language settings.

 Google Analytics™.
 We use Google Analytics to help analyze how users interact with our Websites.
 Google Analytics places a small cookie file on your computer or device, so it recognizes if you visit in the future.
 This cookie does not collect personal identifying information; it collects standard Internet log information and site visitor behavior information in an anonymous form.